Top E-Shop Practices: 1. User-Centric Design

 2.3 User Feedback

-Gathering and acting on user feedback is essential for refining your UCD.
-Utilizing surveys and polls allows you to gather valuable insights into user satisfaction and preferences.
-Conducting usability tests helps identify pain points and areas for improvement within your e-shop.
-Additionally, monitoring customer reviews and ratings provides a clearer picture of user sentiment, allowing you to address concerns promptly and make necessary adjustments.
+The user feedback supports your UCD efforts.
+Special tests identify pain points and areas for improvement.
+In addition, monitoring customer reviews and ratings will give you a clearer picture of user opinions, allowing you to address concerns and make necessary changes.

 3. Designing for Conversion